akasher/CaTeX/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-### Describe the bug
+## Bug description

-A clear and concise description of what the bug is.
+*A clear and concise description of what the bug is.*

 ### To Reproduce